A monoidal Dold-Kan correspondence for comodules: Example: Simplicial and Connective Comodules

 \begin{rem} A simplicial $R$-module $X$ is simply connected if and only if $\mathsf{N}(X)$ is a simply connected chain complex.
 A chain complex $X$ over $R$ is simply connected if and only if $\Gamma(X)$ is a simply connected simplicial module. \end{rem} For any chain complex $C$ and any $\k$-module $V$, we see that the $i$-th term of the chain complex $S^n(V)\otimes C$ is the $\k$-module $V\otimes C_{i-n}$.
 If we choose $C$ to be a simply connected differential graded $\k$-coalgebra, we get:

 Thus, around the $n$-th term, the chain complex $S^n(V)\otimes C$ is similar to $S^n(V)$.
 We can therefore modify the homology of a $C$-comodule for a specific degree without modifying the lower degrees.
 Therefore the arguments of previous section can be applied.
+As pullbacks in comodules are computed in the underlying category in our cases, we can adapt Lemma \ref{lem: pullback homology of X} to obtain its following coalgebraic version.